Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 crate assembled sand pallet wood

-Step 5: Sand your pallet crate.
+Step 5: Sand your newly assembled crate

 drill holes wooden crate handles